 Descending the stairs, the mood shifts.
 A warm yellow meets heavy, dark curtains and deep wooden surfaces.
 The lower floor becomes more intimate and acts as a space for immersion.
 At its centre, a round table establishes a sense of gravity.
 Around it, our curvy stools invite one to sit, pause, and enter into conversation.
 Here, the perfume profiles can be explored in dialogue.

-The interior project was not about creating a simple backdrop, but about framing Jorum Studio’s identity in a space outside Edinburgh, Scotland.
+The interior project is about framing Jorum Studio’s identity in a space outside Edinburgh, Scotland.
 For us, architecture is the shaping of atmosphere, and in Marylebone that atmosphere became a vessel for craftsmanship, storytelling, and fragrance experiences by Jorum Studio.

 Address: